cosimopyn/MS_Audit_Sys/README.md

 ```

 ## Compile a smart contract
+The smart contract is written in the Solidity language developed by Ethereum.
+Its syntax is similar to that of Java.
 We can compile a new smart contract in the Linux shell with the command tool "solc".
 Utilize "--bin" flag to get the binary code, "--abi" to get the ABI (Application Binary Interface), and "--gas" to estimate the gas usage, i.e.,
 ```sh
 solc --bin --abi --gas <Contract_name>.sol